aicip/jumpstart/README.md

 * Learn to write readable and maintainable code.
 * Learn to admin (setup service, trouble shoot) on a Linux box.
-* Learn to setup and manage a container (docker) or VM (vmware or virtualbox) environment.
+* Learn to set up and manage a container (docker) or VM (vmware or virtualbox) environment.
 * Learn common data structure & algorithms
 * Learn and master at least one code editor: be it vim, vs code, or sublime.
 * Learn Latex typesetting
-* Learn to give an presentation.
+* Learn to give a presentation.

 ## Git (for source control management)

-There are many tutorials and teaching videos, prepare yourself to have a working knowledge of git and its core concepts such as commit, branch, merge, team workflow (pull request), resolving conflict etc.
+There are many tutorials and teaching videos, prepare yourself to have a working knowledge of git and its core concepts such as commit, branch, merge, team workflow (pull request), resolving conflict0 etc.

 * [Git & GitHub Crash Course For Beginners (30 min)](https://www.youtube.com/watch?v=SWYqp7iY_Tc)
 * [Git branching and merging (30 min)](https://www.youtube.com/watch?v=FyAAIHHClqI)